 Section 1 - Committees.
 Committees may be established for a stated purpose by the Chairman or the Board.
 The Board shall annually review all committees to determine the necessity for their continuation.

 Section 2 – Chairman and Committee Members.
 The Chairman shall appoint a chairman of each committee who shall direct the affairs of the committee.
 Each member, honorary member, and sustaining member may elect to be a member of one or more committees.

 Section 3 – Authority.
 Each committee may act and speak for the committee on matters affecting the members of the committee and such actions shall be reported to the Board.
 Actions affecting the Council general membership shall be referred to the Board for action.

 Article IX.
 Rule of Order

 The most recent edition of Roberts Rules of Order shall govern procedure at all membership and Board meetings.

 The fiscal year of the organization shall commence 1 July and end on the following 30 June.

-The Board may employ and determine the salaries of an Executive Director and other staff.
-The Executive Director shall have such duties as determined by the Board.
+The Board may employ and determine the salaries of a President and staff.
+The President shall have such duties as determined by the Board.

-Any proposed amendment to these Bylaws shall be submitted to the Board by notice in writing at least two weeks prior to a Board meeting.
-If approved by six members of the Board, or if the notice was by petition by the voting representatives of 20 member firms, the proposed amendment shall be submitted immediately to the voting representative of member firms to be returned within 30 days indicating approval or disapproval.
-The amendment shall become effective immediately if approved by a majority of those responding.
+Any proposed Amendment to these Bylaws shall be submitted to the Board by notice in writing at least two weeks prior to a Board meeting.
+If approved by six members of the Board, or if the notice was by petition by the principal of 20 member firms, the proposed Amendment shall be submitted immediately to the principal of member firms to be returned within 30 days indicating approval or disapproval.
+The Amendment shall become effective immediately if approved by a majority of those responding.